How to Compare Travel Credit Cards

 As you compare, consider how frequently you travel and where you spend the bulk of your monthly budget.

-For instance, editors at the Balance value miles on American Airlines AAdvantage cards at almost 3 cents apiece when redeemed for flights on American or its partner airlines, more than three times the value of miles from competing Delta SkyMiles cards.
+For instance, editors at the Balance value miles on American Airlines AAdvantage cards at 2.32 cents apiece when redeemed for flights on American or its partner airlines, compared to only 1.54 cents per mile earned on Delta SkyMiles cards.

 You should also consider how much flexibility is important to you.
 On the Chase Sapphire Preferred Card, for example, points redeemed through the Chase Ultimate Rewards portal aren’t worth nearly as much as AAdvantage miles, but you can use your points on a wider variety of airlines and still get a respectable point value of 1.46 cents.